Greenland Votes Again In Local Polls Amid Trump Threats - UrduPoint

 "The municipality that (the capital) Nuuk is in, Sermersooq, is the world's largest," and is bigger than Spain, said Ravn-Hojgaard, who runs the think-tank Digital Infrastruktur in Nuuk.

-"So, of course, politicians campaign just in the town where they live and on social media," she told AFP.

-Because of the sparse and spread out population, and "relatively little news coverage, social media is more important", the researcher added.
+Because of the sparse and spread out population, and "relatively little news coverage, social media is more important", the researcher told AFP.

 While close-knit communities help limit the use of fake profiles, the reliance on social media can speed up the circulation of false or out-of-context information -- something highlighted by Danish intelligence services.